SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="addmodelfeedback"></a>
 # **AddModelFeedback**
-> ModelFeedBackRequest AddModelFeedback (ModelFeedBackRequest modelFeedBackRequest)
+> ModelFeedBackRequest AddModelFeedback (string modelHistoryServerId, ModelFeedBackRequest modelFeedBackRequest)

 Adds an evaluation feedback to the model against a given minibatch id.